LLNL/axom/src/examples/radiuss_tutorial/lesson_00/README.md

 std::cout << axom::fmt::format("Version: {}", axom::getVersion()) << "\n\n";
 ```

-This include the major, minor and patch version of Axom as well as the git SHA, when available.
+This includes the major, minor and patch version of Axom as well as the git SHA (when available).
 The above command might produce something like:
 ```
 Version: v0.8.1-749340203